RandomProgrammerGuy/HedgeHog/README.md

 HedgeHog can make bad financial decisions.
 I advise all users to keep a track of the investments the program chooses and to research the stocks independently, being ready to intervene if the program makes a mistake.
 By using HedgeHog, the user agrees to assume all responsibility in case of financial loss or damages resulting directly or indirectly from the program's use.

 # What is HedgeHog?
 HedgeHog is an open-source, mid-to-long-term-focused stock portfolio manager.
 HedgeHog's investment model is based on fundamental analysis and market sentiment.
-For each stock, HedgeHog analyses the company's financial filings and calculates numerous ratios :
+For each stock, HedgeHog analyses the company's financial filings and calculates numerous ratios:

+- Debt-to-Equity Ratio
-- Liabilities-to-Equity Ratio
+- Debt-to-Capital Ratio
-- Liabilities-to-Capital Ratio
+- Debt-to-EBITDA Ratio
 - Assets-to-Equity Ratio
-- Debt-to-EBITDA Ratio
 - Quick Ratio
 - Current Ratio
 - Ten-Year Operating Expenses Growth